hailelagi/hailelagi.com/content/hacks/tsunami_one.md

 At the level of hardware what is atomicity?
 It's a special instruction set.
 An example of an interface to this is go's [sync/atomic](https://pkg.go.dev/sync/atomic).
-This instruction gives a certain _guarantee_,that you can perform an operation without _side effects_ like another process peeking a half-baked result.
+This instruction gives a certain _guarantee_,that you can perform an operation without _side effects_.
 You bake a pie or you don't -- however we're getting ahead of ourselves as this part has to do with _visibility_.

 Now here's where we have to be careful.
-ETS operations are semantically -- **independently atomic**[9].
+ETS operations are **atomic in a single operation per object/table**[9].

-Every operation such as a read, write or multi_write on a table are atomic for a single process.
-In the relational model you have `BEGIN`, `COMMIT` & `ROLLBACK` semantics where you can group multiple write operations and pretend they're a single atomic operation.
+Every operation such as a read, write or multi_insert on a table are atomic as long as it's within a single function call/table access but _not across multiple_.
+In optimistic concurrency control a typical mechanism exposed by row oriented OLTP databases like postgres, you have `BEGIN`, `COMMIT` & `ROLLBACK` semantics where you can **group multiple write operations** and pretend they're a single atomic operation.
 Mnesia builds upon ets and supports [grouping multiple writers](https://www.erlang.org/doc/apps/mnesia/mnesia_chap4#atomicity) with [transactions](https://www.erlang.org/doc/man/mnesia#transaction-1) but ets does not.
+The atomicity contract only extends per single operation on a Table(s) read/write.

 ## Isolation